Axis–angle representation: Uses

 The axis–angle representation is convenient when dealing with rigid-body dynamics.
 It is useful to both characterize rotations, and also for converting between different representations of rigid body motion, such as homogeneous transformations and twists.

 When a rigid body rotates around a fixed axis, its axis–angle data are a constant rotation axis and the rotation angle continuously dependent on time.

 Plugging the three eigenvalues 1 and e^{±iθ} and their associated three orthogonal axes in a Cartesian representation into Mercer's theorem is a convenient construction of the Cartesian representation of the Rotation Matrix in three dimensions.

-Rotating a vector
+Application

 Rodrigues' rotation formula, named after Olinde Rodrigues, is an efficient algorithm for rotating a Euclidean vector, given a rotation axis and an angle of rotation.
 In other words, Rodrigues' formula provides an algorithm to compute the exponential map from $\mathfrak{so}(3)$ to SO(3) without computing the full matrix exponential.